StachRedeker/ArduinoMinimalCircuit/README.md

 * various jumper wires
 * USB cable to connect the Arduino Uno to your PC

 Firstly, build the ATmega328P minimal circuit.
 You can use Figure 2 as a reference.
-For this step, you need a 10k [Ohm] resistor, the crystal (will function as a clock), and the two capacitors.
+For this step, you need a 10k [Ohm] resistor, the crystal (will function as a clock), and the three capacitors.
+Here, a value of 10 [uF] is used for the electrolytic capacitor.
+Feel free to pick an aribitrary value.
+The electrolytic capacitor is used to stabilize the voltage on the 5 [V] rails.
+This is good practise, but you can omit this capacitor if you do not have one available.
+The two ceramic capacitors of 22 [pF] cannot be omitted!

 ![ATmega328P minimal circuit](/minimalcircuit.webp)
 Figure 2: the minimal circuit for the ATmega328P chip.
 Image courtesy of [Electrozubous on Instructables](https://www.instructables.com/Bare-Minimum-Arduino-on-Breadboard/) and distributed under the BY-NC-SA Creative Commons licence.